otroadoquin/mallet1files/README.md

 12) With the texts imported and converted into a format that Mallet can work with, we can now ask it to train the topics or the list of word groups that it selects as related according to a topic.
 Enter the code below and wait before pressing enter.

->bash-3.2$ bin/mallet train-topics --input ...narratives.mallet --num-topics 20 --optimize-interval 20 --output-state topic-state.gz --output-topic-keys narratives_keys.txt --output-doc-topics narratives_compostion.txt
+<p>bash-3.2$ bin/mallet train-topics --input ...narratives.mallet --num-topics 20 --optimize-interval 20 --output-state topic-state.gz --output-topic-keys narratives_keys.txt --output-doc-topics narratives_compostion.txt</p>

 The first thing you should notice is that the 'train-topics' command works very similar to the 'import-dir', (i.e. we have to tell mallet that a file goes in '--input' and then which file by telling it where it is.
 The two following options are not as straightforward. '--num-topics #' is the total amount of topics that will be generated per file.
 The '--optimize-interval' allows us to set the amount of time that a particular algorithm will run in order to calculate the weight of a topic within a file and as a whole.
 The last three are different versions of output: '--output-state ...gz' is a complete list of all words and is useful for debugging, '--output-topic-keys ...txt' is a list of all topics with their weight, and '--output-doc-topics ...txt' is a list of the weight and topic key number (corresponding to the previous document) by file.
 All three are easier to view within a specific program which we will get into after.